hasanmoudud/geocompr/main.md

 The above example demonstrates two key components of [functions](http://adv-r.had.co.nz/Functions.html):
 1) the function *body*, the code inside the curly brackets that define what the function does with the inputs; and 2) the *formals*, the list of arguments the function works with --- `x` in this case (the third component, the environment, is beyond the scope of this section).
+By default, functions return the last object that has been calculated (the coordinates of the centroid in the case of `t_centroid()`).^[
+You can also explicitly set the output of a function by adding `return(output)` into the body of the function, where `output` is the result to be returned.
+]